 Figure 3 and Table 4 summarize the result on answers distribution for MOOC awareness objective question.
 The result shows that most respondents answered "No", 78(76.5%) and the rest answered "Yes", 24(23.5%).
 The result indicates that most respondents among the radiographers in Malaysia were not aware about MOOC.
 This is understandable as MOOC implementation in Malaysian universities and college are still new and underdeveloped.
 The fact is proven as it has been stated that the first MOOC was just implemented in Malaysia in 2013 and for the other local universities and colleges, 2014.
-The time interval from the current year of this research which is 2017 with the time MOOC was implemented in other local learning institutions is too short for MOOC to become popular and well developed.
+The time interval from the current year of this research which is 2017 with the time MOOC to become popular and well developed.
 Furthermore, it also has been stated that the only usable MOOC platform in Malaysia is only OpenLearning® which shows how underdeveloped and unpopular MOOC is in Malaysia (Fadzil, Abdol, Tengku, &Munira, 2015).